SAP/terraform-provider-btp/docs/data-sources/subaccount_entitlements.md

 subcategory: ""
 description: |-
   Gets all the entitlements and quota assignments for a subaccount.
-  To get all entitlements and quota assigned to a specific subaccount:
+  Tip:
-  * You must be assigned to either the subaccount admin or subaccount viewer role.
+  You must be assigned to the admin or viewer role of the subaccount.
 ---

 # btp_subaccount_entitlements (Data Source)

 Gets all the entitlements and quota assignments for a subaccount.

-To get all entitlements and quota assigned to a specific subaccount:
+__Tip:__
-* You must be assigned to either the subaccount admin or subaccount viewer role.
+You must be assigned to the admin or viewer role of the subaccount.

 ## Example Usage